 Tennis handicap betting explained

 A handicap market in tennis simply means that one of the two players is given an advantage at the beginning of a game.
-So, you are not predicting the actual winner of a match, but rather on how a particular player performs.
-This not only makes winning easier on those who wager, it also allows you to win funds, even if you aren't too familiar with the players, or how the game works.
+So, you are not predicting the actual winner of a match.
+You are predicting how a particular player performs.
+This not only makes winning easier on those who wager.
+It also allows you to win funds, even if you aren't too familiar with the players, or how the game works.
 Bookies level out particular matches with the tennis handicap betting odds they give to a particular player in a match.
-There are two types of tennis handicaps which are: plus or minus, which will be explained below.
+There are two types of tennis handicaps.
+These are: plus or minus, which will be explained below.

 Plus Tennis handicap betting

 With plus handicap betting, it shows the number of games which should be added to the final number of games which are won by a particular player in the match.
 So, it would be the real games (actual number of games won).
 PLUS, handicap (number of games the bookies select for a player to have won).

 If the handicap player selected has more games won (actual games plus the handicap selected), you would win on that particular set of games.

 When it comes to minus handicap betting, it is basically the opposite.
 It would be the number of games which should be subtracted from the final outcome of our selection.
 If the minus bet (player which has a higher number between both, after the number of games won is subtracted from the handicap selection) wins, then you would win for that particular handicap bet.